 Florida police under fire as video of Black man punched, dragged by deputies during traffic stop goes viral

-(CNN) — A cell phone video showing a white Jacksonville, Florida, police officer striking a Black man in the face during a February traffic stop before he’s dragged from his car has gone viral, sparked outrage and led to conflicting accounts of the incident from civil rights lawyers and law enforcement.
+(CNN) — A cell phone video showing a White police officer in Jacksonville, Florida, striking a Black man in the face during a February traffic stop before officers dragged the driver from his car has sparked outrage online as conflicting accounts of the incident have emerged.

-William McNeil Jr.’s lawyers Ben Crump and Harry Daniels say the video, which McNeil took from inside his car, is a clear depiction of brutality, coming as law enforcement officials – from masked ICE agents to local police officers – have been scrutinized for their use of force, particularly against people of color.
+The video, which 22-year-old driver William McNeil Jr. took from inside his car, is a clear depiction of brutality, say his civil rights lawyers, Ben Crump and Harry Daniels, and comes as law enforcement officials – from masked ICE agents to local police officers – have been scrutinized for their use of force, particularly against people of color.

-The Jacksonville Sheriff’s Office argued the viral video doesn’t show the full context of the situation.
+“I just really wanted to know why I was getting pulled over and why I needed to step out of the car,” McNeil, an undergraduate student and church musician, said at a news conference Wednesday.
+“I know I didn’t do nothing wrong.”

 Here’s what we know: